devanshi14malhotra/leet-to-git/README.md

 Every 15 minutes, a scheduled workflow checks LeetCode for new accepted submissions.
-When it finds one, it fetches the solution code and the problem metadata, then writes a new folder under `problems/` named by the problem number and slug, for example:
+When it finds one, it fetches the solution code and the problem metadata, then writes a new folder under `problems/` named by the problem number and slug, for example:-

 ```
 problems/1-two-sum/solution.py